 If you are using a wired connection, take note that you should try to keep the cables as straight as possible to maximize performance.
 The bend radius should be kept to at least four times the outer diameter of the cable.
 Additionally, these cables have an effective range too, for Cat 5 and Cat 5e cables, the maximum length should not exceed 100m.
 For Cat 6 cables, if you intend to use it for only up to 1Gbps, the maximum length is also 100m.
 For purposes beyond 1Gbps, the maximum recommended length drops to 55m.

 Hopefully, now that you have read our basic guide, you will better understand the basics of home networking.
 To recap, one of the fundamental things to note is the way that manufacturers and internet service providers rate their speeds in bits and not bytes, which can affect our understanding and expectation of how fast we can expect our fiber broadband and router to be.
 So for users who demand the utmost performance, it is best to connect to their routers directly via Ethernet.
 However, for those who find this inconvenient or impractical, understand that Wi-Fi has its limitations, but these limitations can be overcome or alleviated using our tips.
-Last but note least, the position of the router in the home is absolutely crucial if you want good coverage and performance.
+Last but not least, the position of the router in the home is absolutely crucial if you want good coverage and performance.

-Next week, we continue this series on how to improve your online surfing and gaming experience with some simple tips.
+Next, we continue this series on how to improve your online surfing and gaming experience with some simple tips.